isomerpages/ogp-isomer/_about-isomer/What is Isomer.md

 ---
 > Isomer is a website builder for government agencies to launch static websites *easily and for free*.

-It aims to empower the government to **easily and effectively communicate with citizens** through government websites.
+It aims to empower the government to **easily and effectively communicate with citizens** through Isomer websites.
 Citizens should be able to **easily find and navigate information** on Isomer websites.

 You can use Isomer and our CMS to create and manage your website.